Waxes are an important part of painting unique art furniture

 What is wax suitable for and what is not?

 The wax does not fit outside, and it does not withstand constant wiping with detergents.
-Wax is therefore not recommended for kitchen surfaces, (kitchen table) or damp spaces, such as a sauna.
+Therefore, wax is not recommended for kitchen surfaces, (kitchen table) or damp spaces, such as a sauna.

 When the wax is added mechanically to the surface, it is one layer in addition to the layers of paint.
 Wax is always the last surface.
 Take into account that the self-added wax layer wears off when you choose lime paint and painting technique.
 Also think about the type of wear and tear the surface or furniture will have and whether you are ready to maintain it regularly.